varnish/varnish-wiki/source/start/your_varnish_goals.rst

   }

-HTTP vary
+HTTP Vary
 ---------

-The HTTP vary header is the least-well-understood header on the internet.
+The HTTP Vary header is the least-well-understood header on the internet.
-But the HTTP vary header is used for caching, so in order to cache it is advised to understand it.
+But the HTTP Vary header is used for caching, so in order to cache it is advised to understand it.
 It is also capable of doing many other wonderful things.

 **Warning**

 Varnish does not necessarily understand the semantics of a header, or what part triggers different variants of a response.
-In other words, an inappropriate use of vary might create a very large number of cached objects, and reduce the efficiency of your cache server.
-Therefore, you must be extremely cautious when using vary.
+In other words, an inappropriate use of Vary might create a very large number of cached objects, and reduce the efficiency of your cache server.
+Therefore, you must be extremely cautious when using Vary.

-In Varnish the vary response header can be used to store responses that are based on the value of cookies.
+In Varnish the Vary response header can be used to store responses that are based on the value of cookies.

-Refer to `Header Field Definitions, section 14.44` to understand vary better.
+Refer to `Header Field Definitions, section 14.44` to understand Vary better.

 As you may already know, the URL can be used as a parameter by Varnish for caching purposes.
 Also it is possible to add custom header values to hash in the `vcl_hash` subroutine.
-So in this context if you want your cache to be based on headers, you can set the vary header to various types: cookies, accept-encoding, X-Varnish, user-agent, accept-language, etc.
+So in this context if you want your cache to be based on headers, you can set the Vary header to various types: cookies, Accept-Encoding, X-Varnish, User-Agent, Accept-Language, etc.

 This way, different values of your custom header will have different hash values for each cached resource.
-But remember that variations containing the vary response header share the same hash value.
+But remember that variations containing the Vary response header share the same hash value.

-An example would be when servers issue a `Vary: Accept-Encoding` (it is the most common usage of vary) it tells Varnish that it needs to cache a separate version for every different accept-encoding that is coming from the different clients.
+An example would be when servers issue a `Vary: Accept-Encoding` (it is the most common usage of Vary) it tells Varnish that it needs to cache a separate version for every different Accept-Encoding that is coming from the different clients.

 This could lower your server's performance but enhance user experience.

 But this could also lead to Varnish caching a whole bunch of different types of headers and reducing efficiency and performance as a whole.
-Normalizing the accept-encoding header ensures that this problem is solved by storing the fewest variants possible.
+Normalizing the Accept-Encoding header ensures that this problem is solved by storing the fewest variants possible.

-The following VCL code shows how to normalize the accept-encoding headers:
+The following VCL code shows how to normalize the Accept-Encoding headers:

 .. literalinclude:: /content/examples/vclex_normalize_AcceptEncoding.vcl
   :language: VCL